mdh266/PECS/README.md

 \subsection Usage
+The source code can be downloaded from <a href="https://github.com/mdh266/PECS">here</a>.
-First obtain and install a copy of the dealii
+You also need to obtain and install a copy of the dealii
 <a href="https://www.dealii.org">deal.ii library</a>
 version 8.3.0 or higher.
 After downloading and installing the deal.II library.
-cd into the pecs directory.
+cd into the PECS directory.

-To generate a make file run to compile the code run:
+To generate a make file run to compile the source code type:

 <code> cmake . -DDEAL_II_DIR="path to deal.II library" </code>